Understanding the Zone of Proximal Development in Business

 Are you struggling to keep your employees' attention during training?
 Check out this article to learn how to keep them engaged and motivated as they learn new skills.

-One of the primary lessons we can glean from the zone of proximal development theory is the importance of understanding the current skill level of each employee and how their abilities match up with their responsibilities.
+One of the primary lessons we can glean from the zone of proximal development theory is the importance of understanding each employee's current skill level and how their abilities align with their responsibilities.

-For employees who have mastered the tasks they are currently performing, it might be time to pair them up with a mentor to help them learn new skills.
-For employees that seem to be struggling with their tasks, you might want to have a more knowledgeable superior or co-worker sit down with them and help them master the skills they are struggling with.
+For employees who have mastered the tasks they currently perform, it might be time to pair them with a mentor to help them learn new skills.
+For employees who seem to be struggling with their tasks, you might want a more knowledgeable supervisor or co-worker to sit down with them and help them master the skills they are struggling with.

 In some cases, you might find that the task is outside of the employee's skill level.
 In these instances, you could decide to change their responsibilities so that they are adequately challenged without feeling frustrated.